Webiks/force-horse/README.md

 #### CONSOLE MESSAGES

-Set localStorage.setItem('forceHorse', 'on') to get informative console messages from force-horse.
+Set `localStorage.setItem('force-horse', true)` to get informative console messages from force-horse.
+To turn it off, remove that item by doing `localStorage.removeItem('force-horse')`